 Properly Balance Your Labor

 Looking at your labor as a percentage of sales by sections: service window (front-of-house), kitchen staff (back-of-house), and administration.
-Keeping your labor numbers low may look like it is saving you money, but the slower turns and longer wait times it creates smaller profits.
+Keeping your labor numbers low may look like it is saving you money, but the slower turns and longer wait times result in smaller profits.

 The best food truck point-of-sale systems will provide real-time data that can give you the insight you need.
 If your labor stats are skewed, don’t hesitate to call in more staff.
 Here are a few quick tips for approaching the relationship between wait times and staffing: